TotalEnergies restarting Port Arthur, Texas refinery after winter storm -sources

 HOUSTON, Dec 27 (Reuters) - TotalEnergies TTEF.PA continued restarting the 238,000 barrel-per-day (bpd) Port Arthur, Texas refinery on Tuesday, said people familiar with plant operations.

-The company’s sole U.S. refinery was shut on Thursday night by severe cold temperatures caused by the passage of Winter Storm Elliott.
+The company’s sole U.S. refinery was shut on Thursday night by severe cold temperatures caused by Winter Storm Elliott.

+A TotalEnergies spokesperson did not immediately reply to a request for comment.

+Over the weekend, TotalEnergies restarted a sulfur recovery unit and was working on restarting the cogeneration unit, which provides power and steam to the refinery, the sources said.

 ((erwin.seba@thomsonreuters.com; +1 832 746 4269; Reuters Messaging: erwin.seba.thomsonreuters.com@reuters.net))